 - The query results window has options to export the result set to Excel sheet or CSV file or JSON.

-- SQL Ops Studio is integrated with Git repository for version control and manage the SQL script files.
+- Azure Data Studio is integrated with Git repository for version control and manage the SQL script files.

 Building & Testing